eesphgos/LPIC1/Readme.md

-The lpic files about principle note file and the another is my note with deepseek design i guess the lpic is more complete than deepseek one
+The lpic files about principle note file

+the deepseek file is my note with deepseek design

+the DP2Lpic1 is deepseek note and design